Patients with advanced skin cancers or rare, aggressive tumors often need several different forms of treatment provided by multiple specialists.

 Team of Skin Cancer Specialists

-The Skin Cancer Center works with a team of specialist physicians throughout the Clinical Cancer Center to provide comprehensive care for patients with advanced cancers.
-These specialists include:
+The skin cancer specialists works closely with a team of experts to provide comprehensive care for patients with advanced cancers.
+These experts include:

-- hematologist/oncologists, who specialize in treating cancer with chemotherapy drugs
+- Hematologist/oncologists who specialize in treating cancer with drugs and cellular therapies

 - Staged excision (also known as “slow Mohs”) for treating extensive cases of malignant melanoma.

-- Surgery under general anesthesia — In some cases, patients may be more comfortable if extensive Mohs surgery is performed while the patient is under anesthesia.
-In these cases, the procedure will be performed at Froedtert & the Medical College of Wisconsin within the hospital, rather than at the Clinical Cancer Center, using the Skin Cancer Center staff and laboratory.
+- Surgery under general anesthesia — In some cases, patients may be more comfortable if extensive Mohs surgery is performed while they are under anesthesia.
+In these cases, the procedure will be performed in a hospital setting.
 Learn more about Mohs surgery.

-- Chemotherapy — If skin cancer has spread to areas inside the body, taking cancer-fighting chemotherapy drugs by mouth, injection or though an IV may be necessary.
+- Chemotherapy — If skin cancer has spread to areas inside the body, taking cancer-fighting drugs by mouth, injection or through an IV may be necessary.
+Cellular therapies like immunotherapy may be appropriate options.

 - Radiation therapy — Another technique for cancers that have spread from the skin to internal parts of the body is using repeated radiation exposure to gradually destroy cancer cells.
-Because the Skin Cancer Center is part of the Clinical Cancer Center at Froedtert & the Medical College of Wisconsin, radiation oncologists use sophisticated radiation therapy techniques and technology to treat even the most difficult cancers.
+Our radiation oncologists use sophisticated radiation therapy techniques and technology to treat even the most challenging cancers.

 - Chemoradiation — a combination of chemotherapy and radiation therapy may be needed for certain patients to obtain an optimal outcome.